upper waypoint

 San José State University's Washington Square Hall located in downtown San José.
 The University of Wyoming is the third school in a month to refuse to play against San José State, which was named in a lawsuit against NCAA rules allowing transgender women in women’s sports.
 (Sundry Photography via Getty Images)

-The decision, which follows forfeits by Boise State University last week and Southern Utah University last month, comes amid mounting pressure from Wyoming lawmakers, including Gov. Mark Gordon, who wrote on social media platform X: “I am in full support of the decision by @wyoathletics to forego playing its volleyball match against San Jose State.
+A day earlier, the University of Wyoming said it was pulling out of its match this weekend against SJSU.
+The decision, which followed forfeits by Boise State University last week and Southern Utah University last month, came amid mounting pressure from Wyoming lawmakers, including Gov. Mark Gordon, who wrote on social media platform X: “I am in full support of the decision by @wyoathletics to forego playing its volleyball match against San Jose State.
 It is important we stand for integrity and fairness in female athletics.”

 Wyoming did not specify a reason for its forfeit, providing only a short statement.